KinsonDigital/Velaptor/CONTRIBUTING.md

 **Considerations:**

-The **Velaptor** team will merge changes that improve the library significantly.
-We will not merge changes that have narrowly-defined benefits or are breaking in some way.
+Only the **Velaptor** team will merge changes that improve the library significantly.
+We will not merge changes that have narrowly-defined benefits or are breaking in any way.
 All contributions must also follow all other guidelines outlined in this document.

 <h2 style="border:0;font-weight:bold" align="center">DOs and DON'Ts</h2>